 Using the same landing page for every campaign

 “Thinking one size fits all is not true.
-Different audiences will need different landing pages, which is why I would recommend making unique landing pages for each campaign you run.
-This way, you’re more targeted to larger audiences instead of hoping Cinderella comes along (aka, a perfect fit),” advises Harvey.
+Different audiences will need different landing pages, which is why I would recommend making unique landing pages for each campaign you run,” says Harvey.

 Creating too many landing page versions

-“My best advice is not to follow the common misconception of making custom pages for every keyword because you think the URL is everything.
-Instead, get an A/B tool that’ll change a single page template on the fly for many keywords,” suggests Dennis Sevilla, COO at GetGuru.
+“My best advice is not to follow the common misconception of making custom pages for every keyword because you think the URL is everything,” suggests Dennis Sevilla, COO at GetGuru.

-For example, platforms like Unbounce and Mutiny offer dynamic content.
-Use these tools to personalize your landing pages based on the keywords that trigger the linked ad.
+Platforms like Unbounce and Mutiny offer dynamic content that allows you to personalize your landing pages based on the keywords that trigger the linked ad.

 The catch is that you must ensure the ad makes sense with any possible keyword.
 Ad groups with relatively tight keyword lists work best with these tools.